Yale-Medicaid/Documentation/docs/tmsis/tmsis_getting_started.md

 ### Terminal

 You'll use the terminal to run larger jobs and perhaps to explore files.
-You can open the terminal in a Remote Desktop on Milgram OnDemand, or you can [set up an SSH connection](https://docs.ycrc.yale.edu/clusters-at-yale/access/ssh/) from your machine.
-We highly recommend the latter.
+You can open the terminal by clicking "clusters" and "Milgram shell access" in the OnDemand browser, by opening a Remote Desktop on Milgram OnDemand, or by [setting up an SSH connection](https://docs.ycrc.yale.edu/clusters-at-yale/access/ssh/) from your machine.

 Open the terminal (however you choose) and type `groups`.
 You should see `medicaid`; if you don't try typing `groups your_net_id`.
 If you still don't see `medicaid`, your request for access was not honored and you should contact Anthony.
 You won't have access to the Medicaid data until your permissions are updated.

 To make your life easier, you may want to add a symlink at your home directory to the `medicaid_lab` folder.
-You can do this by typing `ln -s /gpfs/milgram/pi/medicaid_lab /home/your_net_id`.
+You can do this by typing `ln -s /gpfs/milgram/pi/medicaid_lab /home/your_net_id` (replace `your_net_id`!).
 This isn't necessary but may be helpful.

 ### File Explorer